Southern Pacific

 Tim O'Connor said, "By the way, that blue GTW autoparts box car is headed either to a General Motors assembly plant or to a GM parts warehouse.
 That's because only GM used 8-door box cars."

-Harry Wong said, "As for where that GTW car was going, there was a GM assembly plant in Fremont, CA, about 20 miles south of Oakland, CA. Today, that plant is still in use, but producing electric vehicles for a different manufacturer."
+Harry Wong said, "As for where that GTW car was going, there was a GM assembly plant in Fremont, CA, about 20 miles south of Oakland, CA. Today, that plant is still in use, but producing electric vehicles for a different manufacturer."- Photo of 1211 in the Desert Yard.
+This image was posted to Altamont Press on May 22, 2014.

 SP 1215 Alco S6, SP Class AS409-1